 Time needed: 45 minutes.

-These U-shaped floating shelves take so little time to make!
+This U-shaped floating shelving takes so little time to make!
 You can do the bulk of the work in a single day, allowing for dry time (paint/stain) before hanging.

 - Cut bottom, sides, and back